nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ![VisualizeActivityDiagram](images/VisualizeActivityDiagram.png)

 Additionally, the following classes are responsible for generating and displaying the pie chart to the user:
-- `PositionPieChart`: A JavaFX `PieChart` representing a `Position`, and the statuses its `Applicants`.
-Contains logic to process a specified `Position` and list of `Applicants` into a `PositionPieChart`.
+- `PositionPieChart`: A JavaFX `PieChart` summarizing a `Position`, and the application statuses of its `Applicants`.
+  - Contains logic to process a specified `Position` and a list of `Applicants` into a `PositionPieChart`.
+  - Does some additional post-processing like styling, and installing `Tooltips` to display pie chart percentages.
 - `PieChartDisplayer`: Takes in a JavaFX `PieChart` and displays it to the user in a new window.
+  - The opened window is set to close when it loses focus, via the `setCloseOnLoseFocus()` method.

-The following sequence diagram demonstrates the process:
+The following sequence diagram demonstrates this process:

 ![VisualizeSequenceDiagram](images/VisualizeSequenceDiagram.png)